khushalsagar/navigation-transitions/explainer.md

 # Introduction
 Smooth visual transitions as users navigate on the web can lower cognitive load by helping users stay in context.
 It can also provide a [visual cue](https://www.wired.com/2014/04/swipe-safari-ios-7/) about the destination before initiating the navigation.
-Both site authors and UAs add visual transitions to their navigations for these use-cases.
+Both site authors and user-agents (UAs) add visual transitions to their navigations for these use-cases.

 However, the user experience is bad if [both the site author and the UA](https://stackoverflow.com/questions/19662434/in-ios-7-safari-how-do-you-differentiate-popstate-events-via-edge-swipe-vs-the) add these transitions.
 The goal of this proposal is to avoid such cases to ensure only one visual transition is executed at a time.